Numi2/zk-proof-of-funds/README.md

 - Added proper nullifier derivation from decrypted notes using the Full Viewing Key

-The implementation now uses the official Zcash cryptographic primitives as specified in the protocol, ensuring full compatibility and security with the Zcash network.
+The implementation  uses the official Zcash cryptographic primitives as specified in the protocol, ensuring full compatibility and security with the Zcash network.

 **Credits:**  WebZjs builds on [ChainSafe's fork of librustzcash](https://github.com/ChainSafe/librustzcash), which added WASM compatibility to the official Zcash libraries.
 Standing on the shoulders of giants.